-When journalists were asked if they felt the information companies were sharing was outdated, 14% strongly agreed, and a whopping 47% agreed.
+When journalists were asked if they felt the information companies were sharing was outdated, 14% strongly agreed, and 47% agreed.
 This tells me that companies must rethink how they engage with the media.
 It’s that simple.

 The good news is that journalists are just as likely to respond to pitches as a year ago.
 While 22% of journalists said they’re less likely to respond to pitches, 22% said they’re more likely to, and the remaining 56% said they’re just as likely to.

-When journalists were asked why they immediately rejected otherwise relevant pitches, 25% said it was terrible timing, followed by 21% lack of personalization, 15% two lengthy, 12% confusing subject line, and 3% large attachments.
+When journalists were asked why they immediately rejected otherwise relevant pitches, 25% said it was terrible timing, followed by 21% lack of personalization, 15% too lengthy, 12% confusing subject line, and 3% large attachments.